Py-mon/Pybattle/CONTRIBUTING.md

 - All of the docstring should be imperative.
 For example instead of `Adds one to x` use `Add one to x`

-- Prefer single over multiple line docstrings.

-- Usually you don't add docstrings to dunder methods.
+- Usually don't add docstrings to dunder methods.

 - Feel free to use the markdown formatting.

 ### Single Line Docstrings
-They don't have a period at the end and do not go on to multiple lines.
+They don't have a period at the end.
 ```py
 def foo(x: int) -> int:
   """Add one to x"""